3 Tips on Training Today’s Female Athletes

-Many times I have seen an athlete crush a set at a particular weight only to not hit a single rep with five additional pounds added on the following set.
-Instead of pushing more weight each and every set, we have adapted our training cycles to work on increasing volume throughout the set cycle.
+Many times I have seen an athlete crush a set at a particular weight.
+Then, not hit a single rep with five additional pounds added on the following set.
+Instead of pushing more weight each set, we adapted our training cycles to work on increasing volume throughout set cycles.
 This form of volume accumulation allows us to still overload the athlete but in a safer manner.

 Of course, if the iron is hot, we will strike and increase load with volume, but we have found over the years that by finding a good training weight and asking the athletes to do 1-2 more reps than they did last week versus grabbing a heavier dumbbell goes a long way with long term physical and mental development.

 By adding in just a few reps each week, sometimes as little as one to two reps each week, we will increase the overall training load by four to eight reps each month and up to thirty plus reps by the end of the season.
 This will passively increase their work capacity and help hone other skills such as focus and grit.

 Lastly, we have found our female athletes to demonstrate a greater ability to recover between sets much quicker than our male athletes.
 Since the relative effort is the same, we can’t use the excuse of “Well, male athletes are lifting heavier so they need more time to rest.”